-1.4.1 Describe how the Lead Agency coordinates the provision of child care services with the following programs to expand accessibility and continuity of care and to assist children enrolled in early childhood programs in receiving full-day services that meet the needs of working families (658E(c)(2)(O); 98.12(a); 98.14(a)).
+1.4.1 Describe how the Lead Agency coordinates the provision of child care services with the following programs to expand accessibility and continuity of care and to assist children enrolled in early childhood programs in receiving full-day services that meet the needs of working families (658E(c)(2)(0); 98.12(a); 98.14(a)).

-This list includes agencies or programs required by law or rule, along with a list of optional partners that Lead Agencies potentially would coordinate with over the next 3 years to expand accessibility and continuity of care and to assist children enrolled in early childhood programs in receiving full-day services.
+This list includes entities required by law or rule, along with a list of optional partners that Lead Agencies potentially would coordinate with over the next 3 years to expand accessibility and continuity of care and to assist children enrolled in early childhood programs in receiving full-day services.

-Include in the descriptions the goals of this coordination, such as:

-extending the day or year of services for families; smoothing transitions for children between programs or as they age into school; enhancing and aligning the quality of services for infants and toddlers through school-age children; linking comprehensive services to children in child care or school age settings; ordeveloping the supply of quality care for vulnerable populations (as defined by the Lead Agency) in child care and out-of-school time settings Check the agencies or programs the Lead Agency will coordinate with and describe all that apply.
+Include in the descriptions the goals of this coordination, such as extending the day or year of services for families; smoothing transitions for children between programs or as they age into school; enhancing and aligning the quality of services; linking comprehensive services to children in child care settings; or developing the supply of quality care for vulnerable populations.
+Check who you will coordinate with and describe all that apply.